 Step 1: The number 5 can be written as 5.00000000. i.e., 5 = 5.00 00 00 00

 Step 2: Take the number whose square is below 5.
 So, 4 is the perfect square of number 2 and is below 5.

 Step 3: Write the number 2 in both divisor and quotient place, such that when 2 multiplied by 2 gives 4.
 Subtract 4 from 5, you will get the answer 1.

 Step 4: Next carry down two zeros and write down after 1 and take the decimal point after 1 in the quotient.

-Step 6: Now again carry down two zero’s and repeat step 5 up to 4 places of decimals.
+Step 6: Now again write down two zero’s and repeat step 5 up to 4 places of decimals.

 Step 7: Finally, you get the quotient value as 2.2360, which is approximately equal to 1.236.

 How to Find Root 5

 Check below the step-by-step procedure of long division method to find the square root of 5.

 √5 = 2.2360…